-Upon approval of the Bicycle Master Plan, the County Executive will establish a Bicycle Master Plan Implementation Task Force to guide implementation of the recommendations in the plan.
-This staff-level task force will include representatives of the Montgomery County Department of Transportation (Director's Office, Traffic Engineering, Transportation Engineering), Maryland State Highway Administration, Planning Department (Development Review, Bicycle Planning), Department of Parks, Department of General Services, Department of Permitting Services and CountyStat.
+Upon approval of the Bicycle Master Plan, the Planning Board will establish a Bicycle Master Plan Implementation Task Force to guide implementation of the recommendations in the plan.
+This staff-level task force will include representatives of the Montgomery County Department of Transportation (Director's Office, Traffic Engineering, Transportation Engineering), Maryland State Highway Administration, Planning Department (Development Review, Bicycle Planning), Department of Parks, Department of General Services, Department of Permitting Services, CountyStat, Maryland Transit Administration and Washington Metropolitan Area Transit Authority.
 This task force will meet regularly to discuss ways to encourage bicycling and facilitate implementation of the Bicycle Master Plan.
-It will be jointly chaired by staff of the Montgomery County Department of Transportation and Planning Department, and will report annually to the Montgomery County Council about the progress of the plan.
+It will be chaired by the Montgomery County Planning Department and will report annually to the Montgomery County Council about the progress of the plan.